aothm/Blog/content/posts/SQL.md

 )
 ```

-* The column parameters specify the names of the columns of the table......
+* The column parameters specify the names of the columns of the table.

 * The datatype parameter specifies the type of data the column can hold (e.g. varchar, integer, date, etc.).